Tmarkou99/Project-Supply-chain-analysis/README.md

         3 male    haircare       47.6
         4 Unknown haircare       48.4

-3.  `result3`
+3.  `result3` Shows the location that males bought hair care product.
+We see that, at the result2 47.6% bought hair care product, in this result we see the location of which 47.6% bought hair care product

+          Location   sold percent
+          <chr>     <int>   <dbl>
+        1 Bangalore     4   19.0
+        2 Chennai       2    9.52
+        3 Delhi         1    4.76
+        4 Kolkata       2    9.52
+        5 Mumbai        1    4.76

-4.  `result3.1` It shows in percent, the location that sold the most for each type of product.
+    1.  `result3.1` It shows in percent, the location that sold the most for each type of product.

               type      Location  total count percentage
               <chr>     <chr>     <int> <int>      <dbl>
             1 cosmetics Mumbai       22     8       36.4
             2 haircare  Bangalore    18     9       50
             3 skincare  Kolkata      25    13       52

-5.  `result4` shows us in order the average expenses for production in descending order.
+4.  `result4` shows us in order the average expenses for production in descending order.
 The results shows us that in average the most expensive Location is Chennai with score "225.86" and on the other hand the least expensive Location is Mumbai with score "157.11" .\
     \
     To measure the sore for the average expenses by product a the following formula used :\
     `avg_cost = (Shipping costs + Production costs + Costs)/3`\